Common Questions About HVAC Technicians in Virginia

 If you want to run your own business, you must become a contractor.
 You'll need a master's license and at least two years of experience first.
 Virginia has three classes of contractor licenses: A, B, and C. The monetary value of the projects you plan to undertake determines which class of license you should apply for:

 - Class C is for projects with values up to $10,000; it requires two years of experience.

 - Class B is for projects in the $10,000 to $120,000 range; it requires three years of experience.

 - Class A is valid for any size of project; it requires five years of experience.

 For all three classes, you must complete a pre-licensing business course and pass a series of exams.
 Note that contractor licenses are granted to business entities as opposed to individuals.
 But you can designate one person who meets the experience requirements to take the course and exams on behalf of the business.

 3. How Much Could I Earn?

-HVAC mechanics and installers in Virginia made a median annual wage of $49,970 as of May 2018.
-That was slightly higher than the national median of $47,610.
-And keep in mind that those are median wages, so half of the people in this trade actually made more.1
+HVAC mechanics and installers in Virginia made a median annual wage of $50,615 as of May 2018.
+That was significantly higher than the national median of $47,610.
+And keep in mind that those are median wages, so half of the people in this trade actually made more.1,2

 4. What Is the Outlook for the HVAC Trade in Virginia?

 HVAC technicians throughout the state can find lots of opportunities.
-With 12,690 people working in this profession, Virginia has the fourth-highest concentration of HVAC jobs in the country.1 And employment in this field is projected to grow by more than 11 percent over the decade between 2016 and 2026.
-A total of 1,369 HVAC jobs should become available in Virginia during that time frame.2
+With 12,690 people working in this profession, Virginia has the fourth-highest concentration of HVAC jobs in the country.2 And employment in this field is projected to grow by more than 11 percent over the decade between 2016 and 2026.
+An average of 1,326 HVAC jobs should become available each year in Virginia during that time frame.1

 Get Started Today